 Yvonne took an introductory glass bead-making course in 2012 and has been experimenting with glass ever since.
-More recently, Avis expanded her knowledge of hot glass by learning how to work at the furnace.
-She has taken flameworking classes with Holly Cooper, Susan Stortini, Karina Guévin, Cédric Ginart, Charlynne Lafontaine and Alberto Greselin.
+In 2015, Avis expanded her knowledge of hot glass by learning how to work at the furnace.
+She has taken flameworking classes with Holly Cooper, Astrid Reidel, Susan Stortini, Karina Guévin, Cédric Ginart, Charlynne Lafontaine and Alberto Greselin.
 She also pursued her knowledge of furnace work under Bronwyn McKnight, Melody Jewitt and Dean Smiley.

 Whether she is working small or large pieces, colour is always her intrigue and her muse.
 The spectral universe embodied in her glass paperweights and even in her beads speaks to her obsession with colour and light.
 Her scientific background shows through her methodical documentation of the resulting reactions between colours and the use of varying flame chemistries.
 She has a particular interest in Double Helix and other reactive glass.
 Yvonne truly believes that collecting colour is good for her brain and she has an entire Pinterest board to prove it!